Richard Thornton (landowner)

 Sir Richard Eustace Thornton (10 October 1922 – 7 January 2014) was Lord Lieutenant of Surrey from 2 May 1986 until 29 October 1997.

-He was educated at Eton College and Trinity College, Cambridge.
-He was married to Gay and had four daughters.
+He was the son of Eustace Edward Thornton of Seale, Surrey, and his wife Myrtle Estelle Bellamy, and was educated at Eton College and Trinity College, Cambridge.
+He married in 1964 Gabrielle Elizabeth Sharpe, daughter of William Henry Sharpe; the couple had four daughters.